kamanashisroy/topcoder_challenge_slime_harvester/README.md

     - This is calculated based on equestion `H*C*CAPACITY_MULTIPLIER`,
         - where 'H' = number of harvester
         - where 'C' = Maximum capacity of the harvester
-    - What should be the value of `CAPACITY_MULTIPLIER` ?
+    - What should be the value of `CAPACITY_MULTIPLIER` ? (argument `-X 1`)
         - We need to train the algorithm for different parameters and find the best score.
     - Please refer to `calculateApplicableCapacity` for waiting logic.
         - `applicableCapacity` being the minimum-load of a harvester that will make it return to the depot.
         - During waiting time, the `applicableCapacity` is 0.
+    - At the end around 700 to 900 turn we should harvest all the slimes before exit.
+        - Please refer to argument `-E` to specify `cleanupTurn`.

 #### Other tricks